harshshredding/every-single-baseline/README.md

 - quickly train your model on all the popular NER datasets.
 - quickly train all popular models on your dataset.

+# Supported GPUs
+- Titan
+- TRX A5000
+-

 # Steps to train on your data
 1. Create 3 files:
     - `input.json`: